-Hello, El Corazon
+Hello, El Corazon!

 The Hispanic vibe is very evident as soon as you step foot inside the restaurant.
 Arches, warm hues, adorable wall decors and bricks (washed white for an illusion of bigger space) are the first things you'll notice.